Gabriela Brimmer: Gabriela Brimmer Foundation

-Gaby founded an organization of people with disabilities, known as Asociación para los Derechos de Personas con Alteraciones Motoras (Adepam) (in English, Association for the Rights of People with Motor Disabilities) and was an active participant in numerous other organizations.
+Gaby founded an organization of people with disabilities, known as Asociación para los Derechos de Personas con Alteraciones Motoras (Adepam) (in English, Association for the Rights of People with Motor Disabilities) and was an active participant in a number of other organizations.
 Brimmer worked for the full participation of people with disabilities and at the same time managed to write poetry.
 Brimmer was regarded as one who enjoyed a moving sensitivity and a strength that stemmed from the depths of her soul.
 Observers of her life commented that she did not think of herself as an "outstanding personality," even when people could not hide their astonishment in seeing her do the things she did.
 She used to say, "life makes me to do it.
 Her message to people with disabilities was to rethink their ways of living by forgetting the limits imposed by others.